lingui/js-lingui/website/docs/tutorials/react-patterns.md

 #### With [`t`](/docs/ref/macro.md#t)

-In the following example, message `Image caption` will be extracted and used to create ID.
+In the following example, the message `Image caption` will be extracted and used to create an ID.

 ```jsx
 import { t } from "@lingui/macro"